dimakm/MyReads-Book-App/README.md

 To completely remove a book from these shelves choose remove from the dropdown.

 By clicking on the page bottom-right add book icon, the user will be  redirected to `/search`  where we can search for books by typing a keyword in the search area.

+Once search results are displayed the user can move a book to a shelf by using the dropdown provided on the bottm right of the book.